csps-efpc/regkg-rcreg/README.md

 Because the business domain chosen (Canadian Federal Regulations) is text-rich, the same process take the opportunity to create a text index of the instruments it assembles in a simple JSON format that just happens to be the same format expected by Apache SOLR.
 A simple example of a SOLR schema is inclded in the root of the repository.

+**As of March 4, 2022, this project has completed its development goals.
+Maintenance is limited to security updates until such time as the steering committee approves additional development.
+Interested parties are encouraged to communicate with incubate-incuber@csps-efpc.gc.ca for briefings, expressions of interest, etc. As permissively-licensed OSS, community-contributed PRs are always welcome!**

 ## Building Data Files
 Building this project requires Java 17 and Maven to be on your command line path.
 ```